jakzale/XTeamDebuggingSample/README.md

 ```

 However, after checking the libraries provided with the Azure Function Runtime,
-we can check that it comes with a different version of `FSharp.Core.dll`.
+we can see that it comes with a different version of `FSharp.Core.dll`:
-(**NOTE** that the path to the runtime is specific to macOS):
 ``` sh
 $ cd /usr/local/Cellar/azure-functions-core-tools/2.0.1-beta.24/
 $ monodis --assembly FSharp.Core.dll | grep Version
 Version:       4.4.1.0
 ```
+(**NOTE** that the path to the runtime is specific to macOS)

 After some investigation, it turned out that since the last time anyone worked
-on this code the `FSharp.Core` was updated from `4.4.1.0` to `4.4.3.0`, whereas
+on this code the `FSharp.Core.dll` was updated from `4.4.1.0` to `4.4.3.0`, whereas
-Azure Functions will permit only the version of `FSharp.Core` that comes with
+Azure Functions will permit only the version of `FSharp.Core.dll` that comes with
 the runtime.

-Therefore, we need to update the `FSharpLib.fsproj` file to fix `FSharp.Core` to
+Therefore, we need to update the `FSharpLib.fsproj` file to fix the version of
-version `4.4.1.0`:
+`FSharp.Core` package to provide `FSharp.Core.dll` with version `4.4.1.0`:

 ``` xml
 <PropertyGroup>